Skip to main content

 Poll

-Call get_job_status(kind=…, id=…) with the id you received.
+Call get_job_status(kind=…, id=…) with the id you received and the kind the submit tool named.
 The status moves pendingprocessingcompleted (or failed).
 Image jobs typically finish in 30 seconds to two minutes; video in one to five.

 3